 Scientists call for strengthening international trade policies and phytosanitary standards to curtail introductions.
 These policies must be supported by enhanced enforcement and early detection tools and reliable funding for strategic rapid responses to newly detected incursions.

 To reduce impacts of pests established on the continent, they recommend increasing and stabilizing funding for classical biocontrol, research into technologies such as sterile-insect release and gene drive, and host resistance breeding.

-Send a letter to your representative and senators to ask for cosponsorship of the Invasive Species Prevention and Forest Restoration Act (H.R.
-1389.
+Send a letter to your representative and senators to ask for reintroduction and cosponsorship of the Invasive Species Prevention and Forest Restoration Act.
 Take Action →

-A bill now in Congress – H.R.
-1389 – would help overcome obstacles arising from inconsistent priorities and inadequate resources.
+A bill from the 117th Congress (H.R.
+1389) would help overcome obstacles arising from inconsistent priorities and inadequate resources.
 In summary, this bill will:

 - Expand USDA APHIS’ access to emergency funds to eradicate or contain pest outbreaks.

 - Establish a grant program to fund research into strategies aimed at restoring tree species, including biological control of pests and enhancement of tree hosts’ pest resistance.

 - Establish a grant program to support application of resistance breeding and other measures to restore forest tree species that have been decimated by non-native plant pests or noxious weeds.

 - Mandate a study to identify actions to overcome the low priority assigned these programs by agency leaderships; identify agencies’ expertise and resources; improve coordination among agencies and with partners; and develop national strategies for saving tree species.